dominno/django-moderation/README.rst

     that object was changed and need to be moderated.
 Default: True

 ``notify_user``
-    Defines if notification e-mails will be sent to user.
+    Defines if notification e-mails will be send to user.
     When moderator approves or reject object changes then e-mail notification is send to user that changed this object.
 It will inform user if his changes were accepted or rejected and inform him